GDPR Policy

 “do not be worried about GDPR, if you are Data Protection Act (DPA) compliant already then you are well-placed for GDPR compliance and this can be an excellent point to build on”

-Here at BDP, we have had our share of sleepless nights wondering about the future of the industry and the conclusion is that, the more information that has been disseminated about these new regulations, the more we believe this is a good thing and will help boost the industry and its key businesses.
+Here at Business Data Prospects, we have had our share of sleepless nights wondering about the future of the industry, and also the conclusion is that more information has been disseminated about these new regulations.
+The more we believe this is a good thing and will help boost the industry and its key businesses.

 Business Data Prospects is an award-winning organisation that achieved national recognition for our Business Data and associated Marketing Campaigns.

-Here we take a more in-depth look at the above acronyms and explain the main areas covering Business to Business Data and especially B2B Email Data Regulations in the UK, across the EU and worldwide.
+Here, we take a more in-depth look at some of the above mentioned acronyms and explain the primary areas covering business-to-business data and B2B Data Regulations in the UK and across the world.

-This document sets out the basic principles of the Data Protection Act (DPA) to aid in understanding the new legal framework in the EU and the General Data Protection Regulation (GDPR Policy), which has been applied in the UK since 25 May 2018.
+This document sets out the basic principles of the Data Protection Act (DPA) to help readers understand the new legal framework and the General Data Protection Regulation (GDPR Policy), which has been applied in the UK since 25 May 2018.

-The purpose of this document is to provide clients with a manageable, comprehensive explanation of the Data Protection laws and what BDP Agency (“We”) require from you as a client and as a data processor.
+The purpose of this document is to provide clients with a manageable, comprehensive explanation of the Data Protection laws and what Business Data Prospects (“We”) require from you as a client and as a data processor.

 Important Points To Note